mivano/mindbyte.nl/_posts/2019-06-28-generate-kubernetes-access-token.md

 ## Conclusion

-Getting the access token to make authenticated calls to a Kubernetes cluster is not that difficult, but be aware that you need to carefully store the access token and give it the correct amount of privileges. !
+Getting the access token to make authenticated calls to a Kubernetes cluster is not that difficult, but be aware that you need to carefully store the access token and give it the correct amount of privileges!